-How do I apply for a Direct Loan at Ventura College?
+How do I receive a Direct Loan at Ventura College?

 - Enroll in 6 or more degree-applicable units for an eligible Ventura College program of study during the desired loan application period.
-For example: If you will be submitting a loan request for the 2017-2018 school year, you must wait until you enroll in a minimum of 6 units for the Fall 2017 semester (usually in June/July 2017).
+For example: If you will be submitting a loan request for the upcoming school year, you must wait until you enroll in a minimum of 6 units for the Fall semester (usually in June/July before the semester begins).

 - Complete Direct Loan Entrance Counseling online at StudentLoans.gov and print the confirmation page.

 - Complete a Direct Loan Promissory Note online at StudentLoans.gov.

 - Complete the Ventura College Direct Loan Request Form.